 What exactly are home inspections?

 Home inspections are giving you a report card of the home.
 We are looking for major defects that were not disclosed and the homeowner likely doesn’t know about.

-What items will likely show up in the home inspections?
+What deficiencies will likely show up in the home inspections?

-I always tell people to expect anything.
-I’ve been in homes that we anticipated no large problems only to find out the foundation was crumbling beneath us.
+Team Be New Orleans always tells people to expect anything.
+We’ve been in homes that we anticipated no large problems only to find out the foundation was crumbling beneath us.